Proselytization and counter-proselytization of Jews

-A number of religious groups, particularly Christians and Muslims, are involved in the proselytization of Jews—attempts to recruit or "missionize" Jews.
+A number of religious groups, particularly Christians and Muslims, proselytize to Jews.
 In response, some Jewish groups have formed counter-missionary/counter-proselytization organizations to discourage missionary and messianic groups such as Jews for Jesus from using practices that they say are deceptive.

 Christian missions

 According to Rabbi Tovia Singer, counter-missionary expert and director of Outreach Judaism, there are well over 1,000 messianic congregations and other missions to the Jews worldwide.

 Catholic Church

 The Catholic Church has historically been instrumental in its attempt to convert Jews.
 Such examples include conversos during the Inquisition, especially within Spain.
 However, since the Second Vatican Council and the production of the document Nostra aetate, the Catholic Church's attitude towards Jewish conversion has been that of sensitivity.

 Pope Benedict XVI suggested that Jews should not be targeted for conversion.
 In his book, Jesus of Nazareth: Holy Week, he stated "Israel is in the hands of God, who will save it 'as a whole' at the proper time, when the number of Gentiles is full".

 A document released by the Commission for Religious Relations with the Jews under Pope Francis stated "In concrete terms this means that the Catholic Church neither conducts nor supports any specific institutional mission work directed towards Jews", though it also says "Christians are nonetheless called to bear witness to their faith in Jesus Christ also to Jews."
 The document also denies that there is more than one path to salvation stating "Confessing the universal and therefore also exclusive mediation of salvation through Jesus Christ belongs to the core of Christian faith."